chinmaya10000/infra-automation-eks/README.md

 > **This repository contains the Jenkinsfile for the CD pipeline.**
 > The CD pipeline does the following:

-1. Provisions an EKS cluster using Terraform.
+1. Provisions EKS and related AWS infrastructure via Terraform
-2. Configures `kubeconfig` for the new cluster.
+2. Installs ArgoCD via Helm
-3. Deploys the application using ArgoCD (which tracks the GitOps repo).
+3. Creates an IRSA-enabled ServiceAccount for secure ECR access
-4. Waits for the application to become healthy and synced.
+4. Deploys ArgoCD `Application` object linked to GitOps manifests repo
-5. Validates that pods and services are running as expected.
+5. Waits for rollout status and validates service/pod readiness
-6. Optionally tears down (destroys) the infrastructure.
+6. (Optional) Destroys infra via user approval

 ---